 What Is the Difference between Parole and Probation?

-If you have never been involved in the criminal justice system before, you may not understand the differences between parole and probation or even realize that they are different.
+If you have never been involved in the criminal justice system, you may not understand the differences between parole and probation or even realize they are different.
 However, if you are convicted of a crime and are sentenced to prison time and/or probation, you should understand what “parole” and “probation” mean and how they may affect your case.

 What Is Parole?

-Parole is the system in which a prisoner is released early from jail or prison, at the direction of the parole board, after having served a significant portion of their sentence.
+Parole is the system in which a prisoner is released early from jail or prison.
+This is done at the parole board’s direction after serving a significant portion of their sentence.
 The individual is allowed to serve the remainder of their jail or prison sentence back in the community under the supervision of a parole officer.

-Individuals on parole are required to follow various conditions while under parole supervision, such as reporting to their parole officer on a regular basis, maintaining employment, refraining from drug/alcohol use, and not being arrested for any new criminal offenses.
-Individuals on parole may also be subject to random drug/alcohol screens and searches of their home or vehicle, even if the parole officer does not have reasonable suspicion or probable cause to believe the parolee has violated the conditions of their parole.
+Individuals on parole must follow various conditions while under parole supervision.
+These include reporting to their parole officer regularly, maintaining employment, refraining from drug/alcohol use, and not being arrested for new criminal offenses.
+Individuals on parole may also be subject to random drug/alcohol screens and searches of their home or vehicle.
+This is true even if the parole officer does not have reasonable suspicion or probable cause to believe the parolee has violated the conditions of their parole.

 What Is Probation?

 Probation is a type of penalty that someone convicted of a crime may receive as a sentence.
-When an individual is on probation, they’re allowed to live and work in the community under supervision.
+When an individual is on probation, they can live and work in the community under supervision.
 Probation lasts for a set term determined by the court.
-Probation is usually ordered in lieu of requiring a defendant to undergo a jail or prison term, although in some cases a term of probation may be added to be served after a defendant finishes serving a term of incarceration.
+Probation is usually ordered in lieu of requiring a defendant to undergo a jail or prison term.
+In some cases, a term of probation may be added to be served after a defendant finishes serving a term of incarceration.

-Individuals on probation must follow various conditions set by the court as part of their sentence of probation, such as keeping a job, performing community service, abiding by a curfew, or refraining from drugs and alcohol or criminal activity.
-Individuals on probation are also required to regularly report to probation officers.
+Individuals on probation must follow various conditions the court sets as part of their probation sentence.
+These include keeping a job, performing community service, abiding by a curfew, or refraining from drugs and alcohol or criminal activity.
+Individuals on probation are also required to report to probation officers regularly.

 Are the Conditions of Parole and Probation Different?

-The conditions that an individual may receive for parole or for probation can differ depending on the individual’s circumstances.
-Although parole and probation often have many of the same basic conditions, parole boards or sentencing courts may impose other conditions that address a defendant’s individual circumstances, such as if the defendant has drug or alcohol addiction, or they have a personal connection to the victim of their crime, or if they are deemed to be at risk of reoffending.
+The conditions that an individual may receive for parole or probation can differ depending on the individual’s circumstances.
+Although parole and probation often have many of the same basic conditions, parole boards or sentencing courts may impose other conditions that address a defendant’s circumstances.
+Those include situations like if the defendant has drug or alcohol addiction, has a personal connection to the victim of their crime, or is deemed at risk of reoffending.

 Are Parole and Probation Served at the Same Time?

-If a defendant was sentenced to both a jail or prison term and a term of probation, if the defendant later receives parole from jail or prison, they typically must finish serving out their term of incarceration while on parole before they can begin serving their term of probation.
+Suppose a defendant was sentenced to both a jail or prison term and a term of probation.
+In that case, if the defendant later receives parole from jail or prison, they typically must finish serving their term of incarceration while on parole before they can begin serving their term of probation.

 What Are the Consequences of Violating Parole or Probation?

 If a parolee violates the conditions of their parole, they can be arrested and brought before the parole board.
 If the parole board finds that the parolee violated the conditions of parole, they are typically returned to jail or prison to serve out the rest of their jail time from their original sentence.
-Depending on the circumstances of the violation, the parole board may also vacate the time that the parolee spent on parole, effectively requiring them to serve the sentence that was remaining at the time they were released on parole.
+Depending on the circumstances of the violation, the parole board may also vacate the time that the parolee spent on parole.
+That requires them to serve the remaining sentence they had when released on parole.

-If an individual on probation violates the terms set forth by the court during sentencing, they also can be charged with the crime of violating the conditions of probation.
-If convicted, they may be sentenced to an additional or extended term of probation, or they may be sentenced to a term of incarceration in jail or prison.
+If an individual on probation violates the terms set forth by the court during sentencing, they can also be charged with violating the conditions of probation.
+If convicted, they may be sentenced to an additional or extended term of probation.
+Or they may be sentenced to a term of incarceration in jail or prison.